The importance of a Governance Strategy

 Controlling Teams sprawl

 Firstly, when users discover that they have the freedom to use applications as they wish, we see a huge amount of sprawl in the number of Teams that are created.
 “Teams Sprawl” is the result of users being allowed to create Teams on demand, with no governance or process planning.
 It will normally start off with the usual “Test Team”.
-This is how most new users will try out an application in the hope to better understand the best way to utilize it and all of its different functions.
+This is how most new users will try out an application in the hope of better understanding the best way to utilize it and all of its different functions.

 This is closely followed by the viral creation of Teams for everything as employees see the value they can get out of it.
 People will create a new Team just for conversations or sharing of documents between individuals.
 As growth explodes, the number of Teams will create a cluttered environment and in turn, begins to harm the overall adoption and experience of Microsoft Teams.

-Secondly, while it may seem like a good idea to promote productivity and make it easy for employees to build their own Teams, adding channels, chats and file tabs, we find that without governance there is always inconsistency between the Teams that are created.
+Secondly, while it may seem like a good idea to promote productivity and make it easy for employees to build their own Teams, adding channels, chats, and file tabs, we find that without governance there is always inconsistency between the Teams that are created.
 With all the best intentions in the world, maintaining Microsoft Teams organization is a challenge for many businesses.
 Employees will follow guidance on how Teams should be named or structured, but when it becomes a manual process for individual users to enforce this, it tends to be left behind.

 As Humans, we always want our content to be as simple to find as possible.
 If each Team within a company is structured differently, with differing naming styles, and with a range of applied settings, it is difficult to find information.
-Without a global structure, data becomes sprawled out in different places, attached in chats, added to two different channels or inaccessible in a private Team.
+Without a global structure, data becomes sprawled out in different places, attached in chats, added to two different channels, or inaccessible in a private Team.
 Not only does this harm the Microsoft Teams experience, but it also transforms a tool for productivity and collaboration into a barrier instead of the facilitator.

 Microsoft Teams governance strategies